seonghyeon-min/webos-consumer-script/README.md

  - (TBD) Add function

 # 230813
- -  (TBD) Add function for select applist that users want to add or delete.
+ -  Add function for select applist that users want to add
+ -  (TBD) how can i accomplish the codes that the app mode can be "ADD"